lincc-frameworks-mask-incubator/gundam/docs/indic-pro.rst

 Note on mxh3
 ============
-Due to perfomance reasons, the number of cells in the radial (comoving) distance actually used to build the skip table is always set as ``mxh3=int((dcmax-dcmin)/rvmax)``.
+Due to performance reasons, the number of cells in the radial (comoving) distance actually used to build the skip table is always set as ``mxh3=int((dcmax-dcmin)/rvmax)``.
 Hence, the parameter ``mxh3`` supplied at input will be ignored unless it is smaller than this optimum value.